Bealby/grandpas-pocket-watch-shop/README.md

 ### Scope

-The Website needs to allow users to add products to their basket on a continues basis while shopping and perusing through the Website.
-For them to penultimately follow through to the checkout and payment, while being notified of each step along the way.
+The Website needs to allow users to add products to their basket on a continuous basis while shopping and perusing through the Website.
+To penultimately follow through to the checkout and payment, while being notified of each step along the way.

 The Website also needs to allow it's 'superusers' to create, edit